 Law school is a lifelong investment.
 Wake Forest University School of Law will automatically consider you for a variety of merit-based scholarships.
 Beyond our scholarships, there are several options to help you pay for your investment, including federally sponsored loan programs, private-sector education loans, assistantships, and other on-campus employment opportunities.
 Additionally, our home in Winston-Salem makes law school more affordable with a lower cost of living than the national average.

-Employment opportunities are available through the law school and the Wake Forest University community; however, the American Bar Association strongly recommends that first-year students not work and instead focus on their studies.
+Employment opportunities are available through the law school and the Wake Forest University community.

-Many veterans of the United States Armed Forces can qualify for GI benefits through one or more of federal programs.
+Veterans of the United States Armed Forces may qualify for GI benefits through one or more federal programs.